PRESIDENT & EDITOR IN CHIEF

 Pier Luigi Capucci

 Pier Luigi Capucci is a theorist, an educator, a cultural manager and a media expert.
 Since the early ‘80 he has been concerned with the communication’s studies, the new media and the new art forms, and with the relationships among arts, sciences and technologies.
 His theoretical activity is concerned with the technologies of representation and communication, with the technoscience-based art forms and with the media studies.
-He has been a teacher at the universities of Rome “La Sapienza”, Bologna, Florence, Urbino, at the SUPSI in Lugano, and at the fine arts academies of Carrara, NABA Milan, L’Aquila, Urbino, Quasar Rome and Reggio Calabria.
+He has been a teacher at the universities of Rome “La Sapienza”, Bologna, Florence, Urbino, at SUPSI in Lugano, Udine, and at the fine arts academies of Carrara, NABA Milan, L’Aquila, Urbino, Quasar Rome and Reggio Calabria.
 From 2013 to 2018 he has been the Director of Studies of the T-Node Ph.D.
-Research Program of the Planetary Collegium (University of Plymouth), and currently he is a teacher and the coordinator of the Scientific-Cultural activities at LABA (Libera Accademia di Belle Arti/Free Academy of Fine Arts) in Rimini.
+Research Program of the Planetary Collegium (University of Plymouth).
+Currently he is a teacher and the coordinator of the Scientific-Cultural activities at LABA (Libera Accademia di Belle Arti/Free Academy of Fine Arts) in Rimini.
 He published the books Realtà del virtuale (1993/2015) on virtual technologies and the relationships between culture and representation; Il corpo tecnologico (1994) on the impact of technologies on the human body; and Arte & tecnologie (1996/2013) about arts, sciences and technologies.
 He co-curated the books art*science.
 The New and History (2018), on the relationship between innovation and history, and Arte e complessità (2018), on contemporary artistic forms that interact with the topics of complexity.
 He edited the book Dialogues across the seas: the ocean that keeps us apart also joins us.
 Charting knowledge and practice in the Anthropocene (2022), translated into Italian as Dialoghi attraverso i mari.
 Il mare che ci separa, ci unisce.
-Tracciare conoscenza e pratica nell’Antropocene (2023) He has extensively and internationally published in books, magazines and conference papers, he organized exhibitions, managed projects and participated to conferences worldwide.
+Tracciare conoscenza e pratica nell’Antropocene (2023) He has extensively and internationally published in books, magazines and conference papers, organized exhibitions, managed projects and participated to conferences worldwide.
 In 1994 he founded and directed the first Italian online magazine, NetMagazine, later MagNet, on the relationships between arts and technologies.
 In 2000 he started Noema, an online magazine devoted to culture-sciences-technologies interrelations and influences.
 In 2018 he started the research project art*science – Art & Climate Change. https://capucci.org